 1. While in input file editor, click Media Player (reference 1).

-- 2. If not already done, click Select (reference 2) to specify that Media Player is right now the source format select for this file. - Select the desired color correction.
+- If not already done, click Select (reference 2) to specify the Media Player is the desired source format chosen for this file. - 3.
+Select the desired color correction.

 The following corrections are possible: